Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Matched setting: a formal lower-bound on noise stability and generalization

 Intuitively, $\Stab_\delta[f]$ measures how stable the output of $f$ is to a perturbation that flips each input bit with probability $\delta$, independently.
 The noise stability can be easily related to the noise sensitivity $\NS_\delta[f]$\footnote{Specifically, for binary-valued functions, $\NS_\delta[f] = \frac 12 - \frac 12 \Stab_\delta[f]$.}, used in~\cite{Zhang2021PointerVR}.

 The generalization error depends as well on the complexity of the network, which is quantified in terms of the number of edges in the network, the number of time steps, and gradients precision in the gradient descent algorithm.
-We give one more definition before stating our result. \begin{defin}[N-Extension] For a function $f : \bR^n \to \bR$ and for $N>n$, we define its $N$-extension $\bar f: \bR^N \to \bR$ as $ \bar f(x_1,x_2,...,x_n,x_{n+1},...,x_N) = f(x_1,x_2,...,x_n).$ \end{defin} \begin{thm} Consider a neural network of size $E$ with initialization that is target agnostic in the sense that it is invariant under permutations of the input\footnote{One could consider other groups of invariances than the full permutation group; this is left for future work.}.
+We give one more definition before stating our result. \begin{defin}[N-Extension] For a function $f : \bR^n \to \bR$ and for $N>n$, we define its $N$-extension $\bar f: \bR^N \to \bR$ as $ \bar f(x_1,x_2,...,x_n,x_{n+1},...,x_N) = f(x_1,x_2,...,x_n).$ \end{defin} \begin{thm} Consider a fully connected neural network of size $E$ with initialization that is target agnostic in the sense that it is invariant under permutations of the input\footnote{One could consider other groups of invariances than the full permutation group; this is left for future work.}.
 Let $f: \{\pm 1\}^n \to \{\pm 1\} $ be a balanced target function.
 Let $\bar f$ be the $2n$-extension of $f$ as defined in Definition~\ref{def:Nextension}.
-Let $f_{\mathrm{NN}}^{(t)}$ be the output of SGD with gradient precision $A$ and batch-size $b$ after $t$ time steps.
-Then, for $\delta$ small enough\footnote{Generally, this holds for any $\delta$ such that $CP({\rm orb}(\bar f)) \le \Stab_{\delta}[f]$; in particular, this holds for $\delta<1/4$ under input doubling or for some $\delta>0$ under non-extremal and non-dense assumptions.}, for $b$ large enough\footnote{This holds for $b \geq 1/CP({\rm orb}(\bar f))$.}, and for some constant $C$, the generalization error satisfies
+Let $f_{\mathrm{NN}}^{(t)}$ be the output of noisy-GD with gradient range $A$, batch-size $b$, learning rate $\gamma$ and noise scale $\sigma$ (see Def.~\ref{def:noisyGD}) after $t$ time steps.
+Then, for $\delta$ small enough\footnote{Generally, this holds for any $\delta$ such that $CP({\rm orb}(\bar f)) \le \Stab_{\delta}[f]$; in particular, this holds for $\delta<1/4$ under input doubling or for some $\delta>0$ under non-extremal and non-dense assumptions.} and for $b$ large enough\footnote{This holds for $b \geq 1/CP({\rm orb}(\bar f))$.}, the generalization error satisfies

 \end{thm}